-Note: Panel (a) shows event-study estimates for the IVF-sample, non-IVF-sample, and non-IVF sample reweighted to match the composition of the IVF-sample.
-Effects are estimated in samples of mothers only, i.e., women who eventually have at least one child.
+Note: Panel (a) shows event-study estimates for the IVF-sample (observations = 145,571; unique women = 8,349), non-IVF-sample (observations = 1,972,754; unique women = 109,791), and non-IVF sample reweighted to match the composition of the IVF-sample.
+The samples consist of women who eventually have at least one child.
 Panel (b) shows event-IV estimates for the IVF-sample compared to event-IV estimates reweighted to match the composition of the non-IVF sample.
-Effects are estimated in the sample of all women undergoing IVF treatment.
+The IV-IVF sample includes all women who underwent their first IVF treatment between 2009 and 2016, had no children prior to that attempt, and were registered with a partner at the time (observations = 173,480; unique women = 10,033).
 Weights are inverse propensity scores, estimated using a probit model that is fully saturated with age and education.
-Estimates are scaled relative to each gender's counterfactual earnings (Y^{∞}), as described in section 4.4.
+Estimates are scaled relative to each gender's counterfactual earnings ( $Y^{\infty}$ ), as described in section 4.4.